 What is the Book of Zechariah About?

-Read this 3-minute introduction to help you find your bearings in the Bible story, and inspire you to read Zechariah!
+Read this 3-minute introduction to help you find your bearings in the Bible story, and be inspired to read Zechariah!

 Zechariah was a prophet and a priest.